 So a skin that’s in dynamic balance is healthy.
 Take PH for example.
-The acid alkaline balance of the skin is very finely tuned and in dynamic balance, just like yin and yang.
-Normally skin is mildly acidic, with a pH of 5.00.
-This means that it’s able to protect the body from invasion and is the perfect environment to support the micro-flora of healthy bacteria that populate the skins surface.
+The acid-alkaline balance of the skin is very finely tuned and in dynamic balance, just like yin and yang.
+Normally the skin is mildly acidic, with a pH of 5.00.
+This means that it’s able to protect the body from invasion and is the perfect environment to support the microflora of healthy bacteria that populate the surface of the skin.
 Pollution, unbalanced skincare products, even stress can affect the skin’s pH balance making it more alkaline and lowering the skin’s natural defenses.

 Here are my top five tips for naturally balanced skin:

 - Avoid harsh cleansers, which can be abrasive and strip the skin of its natural oils as well as upset its pH balance.
 Look for gentle natural plant-based cleansers.
 Or better yet remove your make up with an oil-based cleanser then use a natural foaming cleanser to remove the excess oil.

 - Hydrate from the inside out by drinking lots of water and eating plenty of healthy fats such as those found in coconut oil, avocados, olive oil, flax seeds, and fatty fish.

 - Get plenty of sleep.
 Your skin rejuvenates itself while you are sleeping so make sure you’re getting at least 8 hours a night.

 - Avoid foods that are inflammatory.
 The biggest culprits are processed sugars, which can cause skin inflammation and acne.

 - A customized herbal formula can help you get to the root of the problem and bring` you clearer skin.

 - Acupuncture treatments can also play a very supportive role.